nestybox/sysbox-ee/README.md

 We apologize for any problems in the product or documentation, and we appreciate customers filing issues that help us improve them.

-To file issues with Sysboxd (e.g., bugs, feature requests, documentation changes, etc.), please refer to the [issue guidelines](docs/issue-guidelines.md) document.
+To file issues with Sysbox (e.g., bugs, feature requests, documentation changes, etc.), please refer to the [issue guidelines](docs/issue-guidelines.md) document.

 ## Roadmap

-The following is a list of features in the Sysboxd roadmap.
+The following is a list of features in the Sysbox roadmap.

 We list these here so that our users can get a better idea of where we are going and can give us feedback on which of these they like best